djinnalexio/dotfiles/README.md

 # My Dotfiles

 I use `chezmoi` to manage my dotfiles and other configuration files.
-My current OS is Fedora 36.
+My current OS is Fedora 37 Silverblue.

 Instantly apply this system configuration: